Arkansas Storm Team Weather Blog: Snow or no snow? That is the question.

 LITTLE ROCK, Ark. – Yes, there is a chance.
-But there is also a chance for rain.
-What we do know is this: a decent sized storm system will bring quite a bit of moisture to Arkansas next week.
+But there is also a chance of rain.
+What we do know is this: a decent-sized storm system will bring quite a bit of moisture to Arkansas next week.
 We’re talking about Tuesday afternoon and evening, perhaps into Wednesday morning.

 There is still a lot of uncertainty about this storm.
 So if you’re asking, “What about my town?”
 That all depends on where the center of low pressure goes.
 This is what drives the entire system.
 And right now, we just don’t know for sure.

 We do have plenty of clues, though.
 And we get more information every day.
 At this point, short-term forecast models are not able to pick up on the system.
-But we can turn to our two main long-term models: The Euro and GFS.
+But we can turn to our two main long-term models: The Euro (European forecast model) and GFS (American forecast model).

 The Euro appears to favor more snow.
 Why?
 Because it takes the track of our low farther south, over Louisiana and Mississippi.
 This would bring colder temperatures into Arkansas, as well as deeper moisture since the “low” would be closer to the Gulf of Mexico.